-- the financial statements of the Authority on pages 65 to 75: - comply with generally accepted accounting practice in New Zealand; and - fairly reflect the Authority's: - financial position as at 30 June 2014; and - financial performance and cash flows for the year ended on that date. - the non-financial performance information of the Authority on pages 19 to 24: - complies with generally accepted accounting practice in New Zealand; and - fairly reflects the Authority's service performance and outcomes for the year ended 30 June 2014, including for each class of outputs: - its service performance compared with forecasts in the statement of forecast service performance at the start of the financial year; and - its actual revenue and output expenses compared with the forecasts in the statement of forecast service performance at the start of the financial year.
+- the financial statements of the Authority: - present fairly, in all material respects: - its financial position as at 30 June 2015; and - its financial performance and cash flows for the year then ended; and - comply with generally accepted accounting practice in New Zealand and have been prepared in accordance with Public Benefit Entity International Public Sector Accounting Standards. - the performance information: - presents fairly, in all material respects, the Authority's performance for the year ended 30 June 2015, including: - for each class of reportable outputs: - its standards of performance achieved as compared with forecasts included in the statement of performance expectations for the financial year; and - its actual revenue and output expenses as compared with the forecasts included in the statement of service performance for the financial year; and - the actual expenses or capital expenditure incurred compared with the appropriated or forecast expenses or capital expenditure. - Complies with generally accepted accounting practice in New Zealand.

-Our audit was completed on 3 September 2014.
+Our audit was completed on 2 September 2015.
 This is the date at which our opinion is expressed.